Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Roasted Garlic:

-Roasting garlic bulbs in the oven until they become soft and caramelized is a popular way to enjoy garlic’s sweet and mellow flavors.
+Oven-roasting garlic bulbs until they turn tender and caramelized is a popular way to enjoy garlic’s sweet and mellow flavors.

-Squeeze the roasted cloves out of their skins and spread them on bread, mix them into mashed potatoes, or use them as a pizza topping.
+Extract the roasted cloves from their skins and spread them on bread, mix them into mashed potatoes, or use them as a pizza topping.

-Remember that the intensity of garlic flavor can vary depending on how it’s prepared and cooked.
+Keep in mind that the intensity of garlic flavor can vary depending on its preparation and cooking method.

 Start with smaller amounts if you’re not familiar with its strength and adjust to your taste preferences.

-As a result, garlic can add depth and complexity to dishes, making it a valuable ingredient in your daily culinary repertoire.
+Consequently, garlic can enhance the depth and complexity of dishes, making it an essential ingredient in your everyday culinary collection.

 Where does our garlic come from?